avonderluft/occams/README.md

 ## Dependencies

 * File attachments are handled by [ActiveStorage](https://github.com/rails/rails/tree/master/activestorage).
 Make sure that you can run appropriate migrations by running: `rails active_storage:install` and then `rake db:migrate`
-* Image resizing is done on Rails 7 or greater, with[ImageMagick](http://www.imagemagick.org/script/download.php), so make sure it's installed
+* Image resizing is done with[ImageMagick](http://www.imagemagick.org/script/download.php), so make sure it's installed
 * Pagination is handled by [kaminari](https://github.com/amatsuda/kaminari) or [will_paginate](https://github.com/mislav/will_paginate).
 Please add one of those to your Gemfile.

 ## Compatibility